jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/others.md

   Otherwise, it *must* begin with a capital letter (e.g., (a) We want to thank all of you: clients, community, hackers, developers, partners and providers.
-  (b) Meta-description: We offer you ASM for continuous monitoring of your digital assets.).
+  (b) Meta-description: We offer you ARM for continuous monitoring of your digital assets.).

 * **GO03:** We *must* not repeat punctuation marks